AQHA Versatility Ranch Horse Competition

 Ranch Riding – For ranch riding classes, horses show individually, and the class can be conducted inside or outside an arena.
 In this class, judges are looking for relaxed, responsive horses with soft and cadenced gaits.
 The horse should make timely transitions in a smooth and correct manner, plus the horse should be soft in the bridle and yield to contact.

 Ranch Trail – Obstacles found in a ranch trail pattern are approximate to those found during the course of everyday work.
-Judges are looking for a well-broke, responsive and well-mannered horse that can correctly navigate and negotiate the course, and to do so in a correct and efficient manner.
+Judges are looking for a well-trained, responsive and well-mannered horse that can correctly navigate and negotiate the course, and to do so in a correct and efficient manner.
 Rule SHW561 outlines the class, including prohibited and mandatory obstacles.

 Ranch Reining – Ranch reining measures the ability of the stock horse to perform basic handling maneuvers.
 This class can be held with or separate from the ranch cow work class; if the two are held together, they are still scored and placed as individual classes.
 This what the judges are looking for in ranch reining: “To rein a horse is not only to guide him but also to control his every movement.
 The best reined horse should be willingly guided or controlled with little or no apparent resistance and dictated to completely.”

 Ranch Cutting – Similar to other cutting classes, ranch cutting is judged on the ability of the horse to work a cow by separating it from the herd and holding it.
 The objective is to cut one or two cows, based on the division.
 For open, cowboy and amateur division competition, there is a two-minute limit where each exhibitor must work two head, but has the option of working the full two minutes.
 In youth competition, on the other hand, there is a one-and-a-half-minute time limit where the exhibitor must work one cow but has the option of working the full minute and a half.